RenzoMurinaCadierno/PythonToolbox/Games (full games and tools)/Code Guessing console game/README.md

 If the code matches your guess, you win!

 E.g.:

 Code: 123   Guess: 124   Hints: Bullseye!
 Bullseye!
 Nothing!

 Code: 476   Guess: 123   Hints: Nothing!
 Nothing!
-Nothing
+Nothing!

 Code: 365   Guess: 564   Hints: Missed!
 Bullseye!
 Missed!

 Code: 729   Guess: 729   Hints: You got it!
 It was 729!

 Thank you for reading and for using this program!